MakerSeldon/SimpleOpenVentilator/System/AirSource/README.md

 |        12           | 700mL - 0.7L | 8.4L / min|
 |        40           | 400mL - 0.4L | 16.0L / min|
 |        40           | 700mL - 0.7L | 28.0L / min|

+The current Air source is a 14 Gal Shop Vac It has plenty of